- About Overview

 So enthused the Pharmaceutical Era on August 1, 1894.

-The first president and co-founder of the California College of Pharmacy, the forbear of UCSF, was born in Mühldorf, Germany, January 19, 1829.
-When he was eleven, the family moved to St. Louis Missouri.
+The first president and co-founder of the California College of Pharmacy, the forebear of UCSF, was born in Mühldorf, Germany, January 19, 1829.
+When he was eleven, the family moved to St. Louis, Missouri.
 At eighteen, he worked in a drug store as a student of pharmacy.
-After sojourns in New Orleans and Panama, 24 year-old Wenzell presented himself at the Philadelphia College of Pharmacy, graduating in 1855 with high commendations from the faculty.
+After sojourns in New Orleans and Panama, 24-year-old Wenzell presented himself at the Philadelphia College of Pharmacy, graduating in 1855 with high commendations from the faculty.

 In 1868, he was part of a historic group of pharmacists who gathered in the Court Room at the San Francisco City Hall to establish the California Pharmaceutical Society.